niek-sidn/stiab/README.md

 ## Goal:
 Deploy a chain of nameservers creating a signed TLD DNS zone that can be DNSSEC validated with dig, delv, drill and dnsviz via a recursor.
 Based on Ubuntu, Docker (build/compose), NSD, Knot, Unbound, DNSviz, etc.
+> [!CAUTION]
-**NOTE:** You are an utter fool and deserve to be whipped in public if you use this setup in production unaltered.
+> You are an utter fool and deserve to be whipped in public if you use this setup in production.
+Use this software at your own risk.

 After you have built all docker images from the included Dockerfiles, you should be able to 'just run' `docker compose up -d` and get a working dnssec signing setup.
 Provided your host has Docker of course.
 (E.g. `apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin` Also: see below).
 *TODO*: include image builds in compose file